jessicafarias/Personal_bot/README.md

 # Telegram bot
-This bot is designed to send daily motivational messages and tell jokes every time the user types their name
+This Ruby-based project (OOP).
+The purpose of this project is to program daily inspirational quotes via Telegram.
+It also sends jokes whenever the user writes their own name.

 ## Built With